10 Best Practices For Contacting Highly Successful People

-One of the best ways to initially reach out to successful people is through the LinkedIn website.
+One of the best ways to reach out to successful people is through the LinkedIn website.

-It’s known as a more professional social media website compared to the many others and if you maintain a solid and complete profile of your own, you just might be able to get a response from the successful people on your list.
+If you maintain a solid and complete profile of your own, you might get a response from the successful people on your list.

-But to improve your chances, try to find something in common you have with the person in question with the goal being having your initial message more attention grabbing.
+But to improve your chances, try to find something in common you have with the person in question, with the goal being to have your initial message be more attention-grabbing.

-If you’re a member of a LinkedIn Group that they happen to participate in, for example you could mention a recent post or comment in the group from the individual.
+If you’re a member of a LinkedIn Group they participate in, for example, you could mention a recent post or comment in the group from the individual.

-Or if you perused their profile and were impressed with it and make a mention of it, that can also work as well.
+Or if you perused their profile and were impressed with it, mention that to them!